 The Centers for Disease Control and Prevention (CDC) Overdose Data to Action (OD2A) is a program that supports state, territorial, county, and city health departments in obtaining more comprehensive and timelier data on overdose morbidity and mortality.
 The program is meant to enhance opioid overdose surveillance, reporting, and dissemination efforts to better inform prevention and early intervention strategies.
-The information contained in this monthly report highlights suspected overdose morbidity within Washoe County in Nevada utilizing emergency department (ED) visits data from the National Syndromic Surveillance Program as of: September 30, 2020.
+The information contained in this monthly report highlights suspected overdose morbidity within Washoe County in Nevada utilizing emergency department (ED) visits data from the National Syndromic Surveillance Program for the month of December 2020.